Forks1-enessmr/hmy-agsv1-fork-enessmr/README.md

 ### Installation

 **⚠️ Known Issues:**
+- JSON.parse fails -> Wait for AIs to give the decode or stringify to fix

+**⚠️ Previous Known Issues: **
-- Ags crashes -> can be fixed with downgrading gjs to 1.82.1
+- Ags crashes -> can be fixed by downgrading gjs to 1.82.1 (solved now)

 ```sh
 sudo pacman -Syu